praxis/praxis-site/docs/reference/extensions/mapper-plugin.md

 This alone brings in all the functionality above, but requiring classes like `FieldSelector`, `FilteringParams`, exposing the `display` and `build_query` methods in the controller, intercepting and mapping API filters into extra join DB statement, and being able to preload and join the necessary related tables to retrieve the required fields in an efficient way.

-As a note, this plugin does not include pagination and sorting extensions, which are easily available through the PaginationPlugin
+As a note, this plugin does not include pagination and sorting extensions, which are easily available through the `PaginationPlugin`

 ## Configuration

-The Mapper plugin accepts only 1 configuration option thus far: `debug_queries`.
+The Mapper plugin currently accepts only 1 configuration option: `debug_queries`.
 Like any other plugin, you can set it up under the `application.config` subtree.
 For example:

 ```ruby
 Praxis::Application.configure do |application|